jonessarae/proteomic_tutorials/README.md

 The output file is a tab-separated value (TSV) file that starts with *scores_list*.
 It contains the probability score, AvgP, and the Bayesian false discovery rate, BFDR, for each bait-prey interaction.

+### Post-processing
+Since *scores_list* files representing each timepoint for one condition (ex.
+LPS) don't include all the proteins in the original input file, *saintq_scores_formulas.xlsx* is included in the *example_files* folder.

+Paste the original proteins, prey proteins, AvgP, and BFDR for each timepoint in their respective columns.
+To the right of these columns is another set of columns pre-filled with formulas that will match each prey protein to the original protein.
+Anything that is missing will have a AvgP of 0 and a BFDR of 1.